epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-10-docker-distribution-flow.markdown

 ### Preface

+	Heaven does exist !

+I have been dreaming of having my own lab, eaxmining variety of package manager, using my own notebook.
+Five years has past, yet still broken dreams I have.
+I cannot afford high end machine with virtual machine performance.
+Like *dream come true*, docker allow me to install, other distribution without CPU burden.
+I finally fulfill my destiny.

-You can use Docker to learn package management such as
+I can use Docker to learn package management such as

 *	Gentoo Portage